andymeneely/project-timber-wolf/rules/RULES.md

 A special loot chit is the **Story Beacon**, denoted by an asterisk.
 When a character enters a space with the Beacon for the first time,  refer to the scenario for what to do, then remove the chit.
 </div>

-## Prisoner

-**CHANGE THIS TO NPCS**

-Some heists have a **Prisoner**, represented by a white pawn.
-A Prisoner is a non-Player Character that your team can "remotely" control.
-A Prisoner is not Freed until their Pressure Sensor space is fully disabled.
-A Freed Prisoner has one Action available (Crawl➜), cannot carry Ideas💡, and needs no planning tokens.
-As a team, you must decide how to use the prisoner's Crawl Action.
-To track when the Prisoner has completed a move, place the white cube on the Crawl space on the Noise tracker.

-In every other way, treat a Freed Prisoner like a regular character.
-Freed Prisoners may carry Loot and may be given sub-actions (e.g. Script Kiddie's AUTOPWN).
-They Auto-Reveal, count as Characters in Security Events, and might need a die roll of their own during the Escape Phase (use a player die for this).

 # Setting Up

 **Step 1.
 As a team, decide upon a scenario.** Some scenarios are designed for one evening's play, others can be played over the course of multiple evenings.
 Each heist in the scenario will consist of Chapters, which involve one Heist.